Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 "It is also a test, so the danger is very real.
 But with danger comes reward.
 We will show you things that will be of *great* use to the effort, and you may step back at any time."

 Ian took a step back and thought.
 Glanced around the room at his crew and comrades.
 The fact was, as captain, it was his *job* to send them into danger, for the right reasons.
 And finding a new ally in the fight against the Hierarchy was a *damn* good reason.
-Except Keeda had only said *‘the Great Enemy.’* Hard to see who else that could be…but then again, if there was some third party to be concerned about, learning of *them* would be a damn good reason too.
+Except Keeda had only said *‘the Great Enemy.’* Hard to see who else that could be... but then again, if there was some third party to be concerned about, learning of *them* would be a damn good reason too.

 He was still more than a *bit* disinclined to play this alleged Keeda’s game, though.
 He’d survived the last encounter with the Gaoian’s people by a matter of seconds and inches.
-Anyone who shot at him with that much intent was already facing an uphill struggle to earn his trust…
+Anyone who shot at him with that much intent was already facing an uphill struggle to earn his trust...

-…But that was letting his personal feelings get in the way of his responsibility.
+...But that was letting his personal feelings get in the way of his responsibility.
 He stared hard at Keeda, who was nonchalantly grooming himself and playing with his claws.

 "Given who you’re claiming to be, I’d be a bit bloody stupid to take you at face value, wouldn’t I?" he said aloud.

 ‘Keeda’ duck-nodded affably.
 "Oh, that’s the problem with tricksters, ain’t it?
 Sometimes one *must.* But when?
 Perhaps now is such a time!
 The enemy of my enemy, *yijao?"*

 " - Is my enemy’s enemy.
 Nothing more.
-But…fine.
+But... fine.
 We’ll play your game."

 A happy chitter then, complete with clapping paws.
 "Excellent!"